EGA-archive/beacon2-ri-tools-v2/README.md

 ```

 Note 1: json parameter, if present, will convert the vcf variants into BFF json directly (not to mongoDB).
 This can generate a very big file, so, if you don't have a lot of space in your disk, consider to not use it.
-Note: All the input and output arguments expect a directory path, and file expect a file path.
+Note: All the input and output arguments expect a directory path, and file expect a file path except for the genomicVariations_vcf script, that the path has to be to a file terminated in .vcf.gz.
+You can use a wildcard (*) for specifying that you want to parse all the vcfs of the folder, e.g. "path/to/your/folder/*.vcf.gz".
+Note that if the folder is not volumed and the vcf is a large file, it can make docker run out of space when building.

 ### Populating a beacon instance from VCF